OJBibby/WebServ/README.md

 # WebServ
-Creating a http web server to handle requests.
+Creating a HTTP web server to handle requests.